nikomatsakis/hackmd.io/color-syntactic-design-patter-rfc.md

 ### `gen` as a color

 The `gen` keyword has been proposed for introducing generator blocks, which are a syntactic pattern to make it easier to write iterators (and perhaps to fill other use cases, there is a range of design space still to be covered).
 One notation proposed for `gen` is `gen<T>`, which appears at first glance to resemble the proposed `async<T>` type notation from [RFC #3628].
 However, as proposed, `gen<T>` is actually quite different, as the `T` here represents the type of value that is yielded by the iterator.
 Therefore the generator may produce any number of `T` instances, whereas `async<T>` produces exactly one `T` instance.
-This means that they are used very differently by users, and it is unclear whether they should be considered a "color" -- for example, does `gen Default` make sense?
-If so, what would it mean?
+This means that they are used very differently by users, and it is unclear whether what parts of the color pattern should apply to `gen` in this case.

-There is some precedent for treating "generators" as color-*like* things.
-In Haskell, the List monad performs implicit `flat_map` operations, meaning that a given piece of code may execute many times.
-In Rust terms, this would correspond to nested for loops.
+That said, there is some precedent for treating "generators" as color-*like* things.
+In Haskell, the `List` monad performs implicit `flat_map` operations, meaning that a given piece of code may execute many times.
+In Rust terms, this would correspond to nested `for` loops.
 Consider the following Rust-like pseudocode:

 ```rust
 gen fn even() yields u32 {